sqshq/note/wiki/docs/Java/Head First Java/10 Numbers and Statics.md

 int z = Math.abs(-343);
 ```

-If you try to make an instance of class Math:
+If you try to make an instance of class `Math`:

 ```Java
 Math mathObject = new Math()